3 Nurturing your future

 - Exam obsessed

 Are you stressed?
 Depressed?
 Exam obsessed?
-Are you more worried about getting good grades than drinking too much or having unplanned pregnancies?
-According to The Economist members of Generation Z are more likely to affected by mental health issues.
-(Anon 2019) If that’s you then you are not alone.
+Have smartphones and social media had a negative effect on your mental health?
+(Twenge 2018; Murdoch 2023) Are you more worried about getting good grades than drinking too much or having unplanned pregnancies?
+According to The Economist members of Generation Z are more likely to be affected by mental health issues.
+(Economist 2019) If that’s you then you are not alone.
 Stress, depression and results obsession have been around a while.
 Many people struggle with them so let’s look at them in a bit more detail.

 ⚠️ Coding Caution ⚠️

-I am neither a medical doctor or a psychologist!
+I am neither a medical doctor, psychiatrist or a psychologist!

 This chapter is based on my personal experiences of clinical depression, antidepressants and the experience of close friends and colleagues who have been affected by generalised anxiety disorder.
 So this chapter gives you a quick overview of mental health and points you to where you can find out more.